jakeatgalileo/game0/README.md

 4. Play your generated game directly in the browser preview

 You can modify the system prompts in the `prompts/` directory to customize the AI behavior for game planning and code generation.

+# TODO + Improvements

+1. Either websearch for references to existing games and pull in those resources during runtimes or build an asset library to reference from.